So, you’ve just completed a project for a client. You’re waiting for them to pay you for all the work you’ve done.

 - Friendly

-- Gives customers notice to get the payment sorted
+- Gives customers notice to get payment sorted

 - Concise and clearly outlines what you want them to do